Agur Prays for Truth and Daily Provision

 Wisdom seeks a life of truthful integrity and humble dependence on God's provision.

-8 Remove far from me falsehood and lies.
-Give me neither poverty nor riches.
-Feed me with the food that is needful for me,
+8 Keep falsehood and deceitful words far from me.
+Give me neither poverty nor riches; feed me with the bread that is my portion.

 Wisdom seeks a life of truthful integrity and humble dependence on God's provision.